adamalrasi/AdamAi__Funniest-Coding-Ai-ChatBot/README.md

 **Joke Master** 😄: With Adam-Ai, your days will never be dull!
 Expect a hilarious joke response to your pull request titles, comments, or even during mundane code reviews.
 Let's keep the software engineering world entertained!

-**Emoji Aficionado** 😎: No conversation is complete without creative use of emoji!
+**Emoji** 😎: No conversation is complete without creative use of emoji!
 Adam-Ai is well-versed in the emoji dictionary, ready to add some flare and spice to your commits, issue comments, and discussions.
 Emojis make everything better, right? 🎉

 **Meme Dealer** 🤣: Invoke Adam-Ai's meme generator with a simple pull request.
 Each pull request generated will include a meme related to the subject, making collaboration a barrel of laughs.
 Aha, memes!
 The universal language of developers! 🐱‍🏍